nakawebsvcs/khth/src/content/blog/acuti-modo.md

 ---
 title: Grief is Not Selfish
-description: rief is not selfish.
+description: Grief is not selfish.
 Focusing on loss and remembering loved ones is a natural, human, and deeply loving act.
 This piece explores why turning inward during grief is an expression of care, connection, and selfless love—drawing inspiration from Kierkegaard’s timeless reflections on love and loss.